Top 15+ Sales Titles that are Already Trending in 2024

 Duties often involve establishing relationships with new clients and managing the needs of existing clients.

-The emphasis is often less on making the sale as such and more on providing an ongoing service package that might include advice or coaching of one kind or another.
+The emphasis is often less on making the sale as such and more on providing an ongoing service package that might include advice or coaching.

 Based on your advice, the client might or might not go on to buy.
 You might be an employee of a company, or you might be part of an independent agency.